memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 $ cat boards/nrf52840dk_nrf52840.conf
 ```

 ```conf
 CONFIG_UART_CONSOLE=n
 ```

 Then, we perform a _pristine_ build of the project.
-Notice that a `--pristine` build is required at this point since otherwise our newly added `.conf` file is not picked up by the build system: This is one of the very few occasions where a pristine build is actually required.
+Notice that a `--pristine` build is required at this point because otherwise, the build system does not pick up our newly added `.conf` file.
+This is one of the very few occasions where a pristine build is actually required.

 ```bash
 $ west build --board nrf52840dk_nrf52840 -d ../build --pristine